spatie/laravel-backup/docs/01-taking-backups/index.md

         ],
 ```

-The default value of `config('laravel-backup.destination.filesytems)` is an array with only one key `local`.
+The default value of `config('laravel-backup.destination.filesytems)` is an array with only one key: `local`.
-If you only use the local disk to take backups and that disk crashes you have nothing left but tears.
+If you only use the local disk to take backups and that disk crashes you will have nothing left but tears.

 We highly recommend to configure some extra disks in `app/config/filesystems.php` and adding their names as
 a destination filesystem for the backup.
-Those disks preferably use external services or services (such as S3).
+Those disks preferably use external servers or services (such as S3).

 If something goes wrong copying the zip file to a filesystem, we will still try to copy over to all other
 configured filesystems.